raazgupta/fpga_smith_waterman_algo/README.md

 - For remote desktop access you need to follow these instructions to setup DCV Viewer: https://forums.aws.amazon.com/ann.jspa?annID=6352
 - Using SDAccel write the host and kernel code.
 Build for Software (SW) and test functionality.
 Check Iteration Interval and FPGA utitlization in Vivado.
 - After software version is working as expected, start EC2 f1.2xlarge instance and also set it up with FPGA Developer AMI.
 - Copy host and kernel files to f1 instance and use SDAccel to build and run in Software.
 Double check functionality.
+Make sure you have atleast 5GB of free disk space.
 Next build for System.
 - This creates the xclbin file in the System folder of the Project workspace.
 - If you do not have an S3 bucket to store the AWS binary files, create it using these instructions:
 In AWS web console, create an S3 bucket and new folders for dcp and log files.